 Magnesium Elektron, Swinton, England.
 A dedicated landfill has been adjacent to our Swinton plant (near Manchester) for more than 60 years.
 Following a review, we decided to close the landfill and ship our continuing waste to commercial landfills off-site.
 A detailed closure plan for the landfill was approved in June 2011 with the U.K. Environment Agency as the relevant regulator.
-The remediation process has progressed well through 2012, 2013 and 2014, and we estimate that it will require a further cost of \$0.5 million to achieve closure; covered by a specific reserve, this expenditure is likely to occur in 2015, with closure being undertaken by an independent third-party contractor.
+The remediation process has progressed well through 2013, 2014 and 2015, and we estimate that it will require a further cost of \$0.5 million to complete the closure; covered by a specific reserve, this expenditure is expected to occur in 2016.
+The closure is being undertaken by an independent third party specialist contractor.

 Magnesium Elektron CZ, Litvinov, Czech Republic.
-Dross is a by-product of our production process.
-Because the local Czech environmental agency withdrew permission for us to use our previous disposal route, we began stockpiling significant quantities of waste dross in 2007.
-The local agency also insisted on additional measures to ensure safe disposal and limited the amount of waste being held on-site.
-We began addressing this issue in 2008 by installing a dross-processing plant, at a cost of \$0.8 million, to deal with this waste stream in an environmentally responsible way.
+Dross is a waste by-product of our production process.
+As the local Czech environmental agency withdrew permission for us to use our previous disposal route, we began stockpiling significant quantities of dross in 2007.
+The local agency also insisted on additional measures to ensure safe disposal and limited the amount of material being held on-site.
+We began addressing this issue in 2008 by installing a dross-processing plant, at a cost of \$0.8 million, to deal with this by-product in an environmentally responsible way.
 The recovery process involves crushing dross waste and extracting the magnesium to leave a residual powder.
-This process has proven quite successful, yielding better-than-anticipated metal recovery.
-We feed recovered metal back into our main production process, which has resulted in a significant cost-reduction to the business.
-We also obtained approval to sell the residual powder, which still has high magnesium content, as a soil supplement or fertilizer, and we sold more than 1,500 metric tons in 2014.
+This process has proven quite successful, yielding better than anticipated metal recovery, which we feed back into our main production process.
+We have also obtained approval to sell the residual powder, which still has useful magnesium content, as a soil supplement or fertilizer, and we sold approximately 1,500 metric tons in 2015.

 MEL Chemicals, Swinton, England.
 In 1998, MEL Chemicals identified radioactive scale in mineral buildup that was contaminating pipes, valves and tanks in a redundant ion-exchange plant.
 The zircon sand used by the operation contains low-level, naturally occurring radioactive material, which had concentrated in the scale.
-Radioactive hotspots were subsequently identified in an unused building that had once stored radioactive material.
-We demolished the building in 2014, and we treated and safely disposed of the radioactive material under the supervision of Public Health England.
-The Environment Agency declared the project complete in July 2014.
-The ion-exchange plant is being assessed, and a disposal route for the radioactive material is being established.
-We have accrued \$0.4 million to cover the estimated cost of ion-exchange plant remediation, and we anticipate that treatment and safe disposal of this equipment will occur in 2015.
-The area where the plant is located has been isolated, clearly quarantined and declared off-limits to site personnel.
+The ion-exchange plant has been assessed, and a disposal route for the contaminated pipes and valves has been identified.
+We have been advised that leaving the tanks in situ is a safe and suitable option with the area used for storage being isolated, clearly quarantined and declared off-limits to site personnel.
+We have accrued \$0.4 million to cover the costs of the controlled disposal of the pipes and valves and the quarantining of the tanks, all of which will be undertaken during 2016.
+The disposal and quarantining plans have been formulated following consultation with and the full approval of the U.K. Environment Agency.